 Dr. Monica Faulkner, Anayeli Marcos, and Ana Hernández will discuss their work supporting undocumented families both in and out of detention from a social work perspective.
 They’ll talk about how… Read more »

-Join us for a Coffee Break with Amanda Barczyk, the Associate Director of Research for Dell Children’s Trauma and Injury Research Center as we discuss the popular Netflix show “13 Reasons Why”… Read more »
+Join us for a Coffee Break with Amanda N. Barczyk, the Associate Director of Research for Dell Children’s Trauma and Injury Research Center as we discuss the popular Netflix show “13… Read more »

-Many older youth face a number of issues growing up in the foster care system.
+Many teenage youth face a number of issues growing up in the foster care system.
 It is well known that aging-out of foster care is associated with a number of… Read more »

 The Travis County teen birthrate (33.2 births per 1,000 girls) sits high above the national average (22 births per 1,000 girls).
 Many factors come into play when trying to prevent… Read more »